John M. Buckman III Leadership Award

 The award recognizes a chief officer of a volunteer or combination fire department who stands out on the local or regional level as a true professional who has demonstrated leadership, integrity, and outstanding values within the fire service.
 The annual award is presented each November at the VCOS Symposium in the Sun.

-The 2017 application period is now open until August 31, 2017.
-Apply now by clicking this link.
+The 2018 application period will be open later this year.
 Nominees must be IAFC members.

 "Provident has been privileged to work with many truly amazing fire service leaders over the past eighty years." said Jeff Siegrist, Regional Director of Provident Insurance.
 "During that time, it's been our belief that outstanding fire chiefs from the volunteer and combination services, despite the fact that they represent nearly 80% of our nation's fire service, have been largely unrecognized when it comes to national awards.
 For that reason, all of us at Provident are very proud to join with the IAFC's Volunteer & Combination Officers Section by sponsoring the John M. Buckman III Leadership Award."